zhangyongwnag/elememt-manage/README.md

 # build for production with minification
 npm run build

+# test for production with minification
+npm run test

+# analyz for production with minification
+npm run analyz

 # build for production and view the bundle analyzer report
 npm run build --report